pixbi/bootloader/README.md

 # Frontend Bootloader

-The bootloader exposes a single global function `bootload(1)` that takes the name of the global variable that points to an object-literal namespace and do the following:
+The bootloader exposes a global function `bootload(1)` that takes the name of the global variable that points to an object-literal namespace and do the
+following:

 * Recursively iterate through the object
 * Bind all functions to their immediate parent